Our Verdict

 Our Analysis and Test Results

-It can be challenging to find a technically performing shell within your budget.
-Fortunately, the Carbide excels at both.
+It can be challenging to find a high performing shell within your budget.
+Fortunately, the Carbide excels at a reasonable price.
 The 40D 3L Pertex Shield membrane used in this jacket can compete with the best technical shells on the market.
 Additionally, the added stretch creates a shell that moves with you.
 All of this, combined with a stylish cut that leaves room for layers, makes this one of our favorite options for an all-around performer at a great value.

 Performance Comparison